After more than a decade abroad, a Finnish journalist concludes that Finland must be the home of not only Santa Claus, but also of Christmas spirit.

 The tradition can be traced back to the Middle Ages, and continues to be held at the town’s Old Great Square.
 For as long as I can remember, my mother has made the live broadcast of this event required viewing for the entire family, and despite occasional protests, my brother and I have joined her in front of the TV each year.

 “A general Christmas peace is declared, encouraging everyone to observe this celebration with appropriate devotion and otherwise behave quietly and peacefully,” reads the chief secretary of the city of Turku from a roll of parchment.

 Year after year, I watch thousands of couples, families, toddlers and grandparents look on quietly as the chief secretary reads these words.
-Wearing fur coats, wool caps and ski jackets, their exhalations become visible in the frozen air as they proceed to sing the Finnish national anthem.
+Wearing wool caps and coats or ski jackets, their exhalations become visible in the frozen air as they proceed to sing the Finnish national anthem.